 Want to add texture and interest to your room – without grout?!
 Here’s How to Hang a Peel & Stick Tile Accent Wall.

-One thing that I really wanted to do in the laundry is to play with tone on tone texture.
-I’ve noticed that pops of texture has really become a trend ahead of pops of color.
+One thing that I really wanted to do in the laundry room is to play with tone on tone texture.
+I’ve noticed that pops of texture have really become a trend ahead of pops of color.

 I have never been impressed by peel and stick tile in the past – I always thought that it looked like a puffy sticker circa 1998.
 But, then I met Aspect Tile at Haven Conference.

 This is legit GLASS tile y’all.
 Actual glass tiles with a sticker backing.

 It’s gorgeous and requires no grout and so I had to give it a try.
 The tiles also come in metal, wood, and stone varieties, as well as lots of colors of glass.

 I will preface this with saying that tiling is not that hard and I encourage you to try it.
 But, if you are scared, this is SO easy!

 If you can do a sticker, you can do this.
 I do recommend using a level to be sure that it is very neat.
 Also, it looks best if you caulk the edges, which is really simple to do.